stolosapo/CppPlayground/README.md

 #### Icecast client parameter: `WITH_ICECAST`

 If you want to use the icecast client you must compile as following.
 This feature is still under development.
-Alse this feature prerequisites to have `libshout` library installed on your system.
+Also this feature prerequisites to have `libshout` library installed on your system.

 ```
 ./initialize.sh